-As I said above, I've had tinnitus in my left ear for sometime.
-After several months of this, I decided to try LipoFlavonoid to see if it helped or not.
 The first time I used the product, I took 3 caplets before bed.
 During the night, I noticed that I still had the ringing but when I woke up the next day, the noise in my ear had stopped.

 Later that day I actually had an appointment to see my doctor about my ear ringing.
-When I informed him about my little experiment, he told me he was aware of LipoFlavonoid and from he understands, it appears to work in about 40% of cases.
+When I informed him about my little experiment, he told me he was aware of LipoFlavonoid and from what he understands, it appears to work in about 40% of cases.

 As I write these words, I've been using 3 caplets of LipoFlavonoid for about a week and the ringing in my left ear has not stopped, although it does seem to be a tad better than it was before.
-There are good days and not so good days.
+There are good days and not-so-good days.
 It comes and goes.

 I'm going to continue to use LipoFlavonoid for the next month or so to see if it needs more time to work and I will update my review to let everyone know what happened.

 Update.
-I've taken LipoFlavonoid for 2 months but it did not reduce my tinnitus symptoms.
+I've taken LipoFlavonoid for 6 months but it did not reduce my tinnitus symptoms.

 The box I have says to take 3 caplets per day.
-However, on the LipoFlavonoid website they say to take 2 caplets each, 3 times a day (for a total of 6 caplets per day) for 1-2 months, and then to taper off to the a maintenance regimen, which I take to be 3 caplets per day.
+However, on the LipoFlavonoid website they say to take 2 caplets each, 3 times a day (for a total of 6 caplets per day) for 1-2 months, and then to taper off to the maintenance regimen, which I take to be 3 caplets per day.

 I didn't see the recommendation of 6 caplets per day when I started taking it.
-I'll up my dosage to 6 per day for to the next two months and report my findings in an update to my experiment, which I outlined above.
+I'll up my dosage to 6 per day for the next two months and report my findings in an update to my experiment, which I outlined above.

 Lipoflavonoid And The Military

-On the Lipoflavonoid website they say that ” Tinnitus is one of the most common service-related disabilities among veterans returning from Iraq and Afghanistan.”
+On the Lipoflavonoid website, they say that ” Tinnitus is one of the most common service-related disabilities among veterans returning from Iraq and Afghanistan.”